 Cody is a sensitive boy, sometimes wary of new games and activities, this allows us to work with participants and show them how to give their horse confidence.
 It also helps them understand that horses are not machines and we need to take their personalities into account when riding.

-Another Full Circle Farm horse that we use to fill out some our lessons.
-She is an 14 year old 15 hand chestnut Quarter Horse mare.
+Miranda is a Full Circle Farm horse that we use to fill out some our lessons.
+She is an 19 year old 15 hand chestnut Quarter Horse mare.
 She is very reliable and has a slow and steady canter and therefore is great to learn on.
 She does require a lot of encouragement to keep moving forward again offering our participants the challenge of keeping a horse going.
 She is very well trained and can therefor teach riders quite advanced techniques such as turn on the forehand, haunches, and side pass.

 Owned by our Executive Director, Deb Cossingham, Spinner is also well trained and sensitive to the leg.
-He is an 18 year old brown Quarter Horse gelding.
+He is an older dark brown Quarter Horse gelding.
 He joins us for more advanced riders who are learning subtle aids.
 He adores people and is very curious, he loves it when his riders engage with him.

 Sponsor a Horse